 - General brainstorming

-An outline of some sort is especially important when writing fiction because you need to know where your story is going.
+An outline of some sort is especially important if you want to write fiction because you need to know where your story is going.

 Depending on the complexity, plot holes can run rampant if you’re not careful.
 Characters need to be properly developed and fleshed out.